- Global Information

 In 2016, ADI undertook a review of existing national and sub-national dementia plans from around the world in relation to intellectual developmental disabilities and dementia, early detection and diagnosis, involvement of people with dementia and training.
 The resulting information has been transferred into a series of small papers that provide a detailed overview and comparison of the approaches taken by governments.

-We have also produced a National Plans Bibliography (PDF), including references to papers discussing developing, implementing and review of national plans.
+We also produced a National Plans Bibliography (PDF) in 2016, including references to papers discussing developing, implementing and review of national plans.

 Our 2013 report, ‘Improving Dementia Care Worldwide’ (PDF), reviews existing national dementia plans from around the world, and puts forward recommendations for governments on what a best practice plan should include and how it should be developed and implemented.
 The report was commissioned by ADI and Bupa, and written by Prof Anne Margriet Pot and Dr Ionela Petrea from the Netherlands Institute of Mental Health and Addiction (Trimbos-institute).
 The report is also available in Spanish, French and Portuguese.